-Arcus is an equity investor that holds the majority or controlling interests in private unlisted infrastructure businesses which typically have a very limited number of direct shareholders, with each holding material equity ownership positions in those businesses.
+Arcus is an equity investor which holds the majority or controlling interests in private unlisted businesses that typically have a very limited number of direct shareholders, with each holding material equity ownership positions in those businesses.
 On every investment, through its controlling position, Arcus influences and guides its investee companies.
 Arcus will also consider collective engagement with other shareholders where it believes such engagement is necessary to protect or enhance the Fund or Managed Account's investment.